-Setting Description bitrate Sets the data rate in bit per second.
+Setting Description bitrate Sets the data rate in bits per second.
 The special value "auto" lets libopus choose a rate (which is the default), and "max" uses the maximum possible data rate. complexity Sets the Opus complexity. signal Sets the Opus signal type.
-Valid values are "auto" (the default), "voice" and "music". opustags yes no Configures how metadata is interleaved into the stream.
+Valid values are "auto" (the default), "voice" and "music". vbr Sets the vbr mode.
+Setting to "yes" (default) enables variable bitrate, "no" forces constant yes no constrained bitrate and frame sizes, "constrained" uses constant bitrate analogous to CBR in AAC and MP3. packet_loss Sets the expected packet loss percentage.
+This value can be increased from the default "0" for a more redundant stream at the expense of quality. opustags yes no Configures how metadata is interleaved into the stream.
 If set to yes, then metadata is in- serted using ogg stream chaining, as specified in RFC 7845.
 If set to no (the default), then ogg stream chaining is avoided and other output-dependent method is used, if available.